 As a real estate agent or broker, it's imperative that you understand the HUD-1 Settlement Statement thoroughly.
 It's not so that you can do the math for the client, but at least you need to be able to explain how it was done, or where these numbers come from.

-**NOTE: Since the housing and mortgage crash and the passage of new mortgage lending rules and regulations, the line items here have moved around, some are gone, and others are worded differently.
-There are more requirements for Mortgage Disclosures and Good Faith Estimates, and changes aren't over yet.**
+Since the housing and mortgage crash and the passage of new mortgage lending rules and regulations, the line items here have moved around.
+Some items are gone while others are worded differently.
+There are more requirements for Mortgage Disclosures and Good Faith Estimates, and changes aren't over yet.

-The easiest and most visual way to use this tutorial will be to .
-It has live links to the tutorial items shown below.
+The easiest and most visual way to use this tutorial will be to view the interactive, or fillable, PDF document which is also included at the end of this article.
+Versions of it online have live links to the tutorial items, which are also shown below.
 The learning process should be easier that way.
-However, if you can't get the .pdf or would rather, here are the links to the tutorials:

 Page 1 of the HUD-1

 - 100. Gross Amount Due from Borrower - This is the amount of the money the buyer must bring to the closing table.
 This is the balance after the lender's contribution, the mortgage amount, and any other money contributed by others on behalf of the buyer.
 Where legal, this could be a rebate of part of the buyer agent commission.

 - 200. Amounts Paid by or In Behalf of Borrower - As previously mentioned, the lender's mortgage amount is presented via wire or check on behalf of the borrower.
 There can be other amounts from other sources that legally can be provided on behalf of the buyer.

 - 300. Cash at Settlement From/To Borrower - Depending on charges and previous money contributed by the buyer, as well as any cash concessions from the seller, this could be an amount of money to go to the buyer at closing.